mganss/MidiMorph/README.md

 The cost function used to assign note pairs calculates a distance in the pitch/time plane.
 The Scale dial selects the number of semitones that are equal in distance to one beat.

+## Technical Notes

+Whenever a parameter changes, all steps are precalculated.
+For immediate playback from the devices, all values are saved to a coll and playback is triggered by a metro with resolution of one tick.